 For resistant Psoriasis cases with extensive involvement Biologics have become very popular.
 There are 2 classes of Biologic treatments for Psoriasis:

 At Lakeview Dermatology, Drs.
-Eugene and Steven Mandrea, Board Certified Dermatologists, provide all the above Psoriasis treatments: Extrac Psoriasis Treatment (in Palos Heights and Park Ridge), Narrow Band UVB Psoriasis Treatment and Biologics Psoriasis Treatment in all offices.
+Eugene and Steven Mandrea, Board Certified Dermatologists, provide all the above Psoriasis treatments: Xtrac Psoriasis Treatment (in Chicago, Palos Heights, and Park Ridge), Narrow Band UVB Psoriasis Treatment and Biologics Psoriasis Treatment in all offices.

 - Anti Tumor Necrosis Factor treatments: The most common in use are: Etanercept (Enbrel) and Adalimumab (Humira).
 Both can be self-injected subcutaneously by the patient.
 A 3rd one, Infliximab, has to be injected intravenously in a doctor's office or in a special infusion center.
 At least 2 new Anti TNF factors are soon to be approved.
 Before considering biologics, a patient must get a number of tests, especially regarding Tuberculosis, inasmuch as the above mentioned treatments may cause it to flare.
 Insurance coverage, while not automatically peovided, is relatively easy to obtain.